My device is no longer supported by LineageOS. Will /e/OS also stop support?

 Yes, before each major build we first sync up latest LOS branches.
 Next we merge with our branches.

-You can root /e/OS.
-That being said it is not really in the scope of our projects.
+Yes, you can root /e/OS.
+Please note that rooting is not required to install /e/OS.
 As mentioned in this thread we are building /e/OS for the average user and not for geeks who already have a lot of choices or know how to technically modify their smartphones.